CharlieAgoge/DevSecOps-Projects/README.md

 - Enable PR blocking for Critical and High Vulnerabilities.

 ## Components
-### 1. Static Application Security Testing (SAST)
-SAST involves analyzing the application's source code or binary code without executing it.
-This is done to identify security vulnerabilities, coding errors, and other issues in the codebase

-#### Tools:
-- **CodeQl**: Provides static code analysis to identify bugs, vulnerabilities, and code smells in various programming languages.

-### 2. Software Composition Analysis (SCA)
-SCA focuses on identifying and managing open-source components and third-party libraries used in the application.
-It helps in detecting known vulnerabilities in dependencies.

-#### Tools:
-- **Trivy**: Scans project dependencies and identifies vulnerabilities based on the National Vulnerability Database (NVD) and other sources.

 ### 3. Infrastructure as Code (IaC) Scanning
 IaC scanning ensures that the infrastructure configuration code adheres to security best practices and compliance standards.
 It helps in identifying misconfigurations and security loopholes in cloud infrastructure.